ttn64681/Obsidian-Storage/Interview Prep/LeetCode/L1 - DSA.md

-Of course.
-This revised workshop guide is significantly more detailed, focusing on the "why" behind each choice, common pitfalls, pattern recognition keywords, and summary tables for reinforcement.
+This revised workshop guide is significantly more detailed, with 15 sections (Slide 1 - 15) focusing on the "why" behind each choice, common pitfalls, pattern recognition keywords, and summary tables for reinforcement.
 It's structured to deliver maximum value within a one-hour timeframe.

 ---